Why Did the Life Insurance Company File an Interpleader Lawsuit?

 • Do not ignore court documents

-• Obtain the policy and beneficiary records
+• Obtain the policy and beneficiary records immediately

-• Preserve all communications with the insurer
+• Preserve all correspondence with the insurer

 • Act promptly to protect your claim